cakemanager/docs/docs/tutorials-and-examples/quick-start.md

 After that we need to load our plugin in our `config/bootstrap.php`.

     Plugin::load('CakeManager', ['bootstrap' => true, 'routes' => true]);
     Plugin::load('Utils');

-    Plugin::load('Crud');

 Creating the tables
 --------------------
-Schema's we know from CakePHP 2.x are not supported anymore.
-But we got the migrations-plugin from [CakePHP](https://github.com/cakephp/migrations).

-Run the following command in your shell to automatically generate the `users` and `roles`-table:

     $ bin/cake migrations migrate -p CakeManager